SoftwareHeritage/swh-docs/docs/archive-changelog.rst

 Below you can find a time-indexed list of notable events and changes to archival policies in the Software Heritage Archive.
-Each of them might have (had) an impact on how content is archived and explain apparent statistical anomalies or other changes in archival behaviour over time.
+Each of them might have (had) an impact on how content is archived and explain apparent statistical anomalies or other changes in archival behavior over time.
 They are collected in this document for historical reasons.

 **WARNING:** this document is **work in progress** and not complete yet.
 You